 Parking at the Torrey Pines State Natural Reserve can get a little tricky due to the popularity of this state beach.

-Additionally, there are about 20 spots available on North Torrey Pines Rd that are free, but as you can imagine, they fill up extremely fast.
+Additionally, there are about 20 spots available on North Torrey Pines Rd are free, but as you can imagine, they fill up extremely fast.

 Please refer to here for parking prices.